mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Holographic Controls: Holographic Controls: This bridge design incorporates advanced interactive holographic displays, reconfiguring itself to adapt to the current situation.
-A bridge with holographic controls is always optimised, and gives a +2 bonus when rolling for Initiative.
+A bridge with holographic controls is always optimized, and gives a +2 bonus when rolling for Initiative.
 A holographic bridge adds 25% to the cost of the bridge.

 #### SENSORS